 The application process for all college students participating in our SAIIE study abroad program is through our partners in the US, the UW-Platteville Education Abroad office.
 The application process itself, is student-centered and communicates all essential information to students directly as they are the ones participating on the international experience.
 As such, students often times already have access to information that parents may be curious about via their UW-Platteville Education Abroad online application.
 Family members are encouraged to first approach their student with questions, and if the student does not have the answer, encourage them to contact the UW-Platteville Education Abroad office themselves or the SAIIE program.

-While the UW-Platteville Education Abroad staff members are more than happy to speak to and meet with parents and family members to answer questions, in some cases, student-specific information cannot be shared because of the U.S. government's Family Educational Rights and Privacy Act (FERPA).
+While the UW-Platteville Education Abroad and SAIIE staff members are more than happy to speak to and meet with parents and family members to answer questions, in some cases, student-specific information cannot be shared because of the U.S. government's Family Educational Rights and Privacy Act (FERPA).

 As a backup and for family members' peace of mind, it is helpful to prepare an "education abroad folder" with copies of all the essential documents and information for both the student and the family.
 It is suggested that copies of each of the following are on hand:

 - U.S. Passport